Kitware/CMake/Help/command/add_custom_command.rst

   If an output name is a relative path it will be interpreted relative to the build tree directory corresponding to the current source directory.
+  Each output file will be marked with the :prop_sf:`GENERATED` source file property automatically.
   If the output of the custom command is not actually created as a file on disk it should be marked with the :prop_sf:`SYMBOLIC` source file property.